 Whether you end up having to replace something in your home while you live there or it survives to the next owner, knowing how to properly care for your home ensures you get the longest life out of everything within it.

 When you are ready to sell your home, should you have any concerns about the state of your appliances, there is a way to avoid the hassle of repairs and replacements.
-Request an offer from Sundae.
-We’ll buy your home as-is at a highly competitive rate through our hassle-free process.
+Request an offer from an investor on the Sundae marketplace.
+We help sell houses as-is for the highest price possible.